 Visitor Tips for Bergkirchweih

 - Keep small change on hand for the toilets.
-Each use costs 50 cents, paid by dropping your coin in the dish by the door.
-Attendants keep the facilities clean and papered.
+Each use costs 50 cents, paid by dropping your coin in the dish by the door for the attendants.
 Also try to go before it is too late, lines can be excruciatingly long for women.
 Men, you luck out with a free pissoir so avoid using the trees.